(Global Communities was formerly known as Project Concern International)

-Project Concern International (PCI) provides communities in the developing world with the tools to lift themselves out of poverty and contribute less to climate change.
-Our donation will allow PCI to supply carbon-efficient cookstoves in Guatemala, begin reforestation efforts, improve the region's food security, and give local women the tools to ensure the project's long-term success.
+Global Communities (GC) provides communities in the developing world with the tools to lift themselves out of poverty and contribute less to climate change.
+Our donations allow GC to supply carbon emission reducing, fuel-efficient cookstoves in Guatemala, begin reforestation efforts, improve the region's food security, and give local women the tools to ensure the project's long-term success.

 Why They're Climate Smart